 Modern cars have sophisticated coatings, so keeping them in good condition is vital, as they’re easy to scratch if you're not careful.

 The best option is to do it yourself, by hand, with a few specialist products.
-But in the real world, most of us just need a quick and easy solution – and there are plenty of those around.
+In the real world, however, most of us just need a quick and easy solution – and there are plenty of those around.

 Automatic car wash

-You might think that the quickest option is to just go to an automated car wash at a local filling station, buy a token, drive in and it’s done.
+You might think that the quickest option is to just go to an automated car wash at a local fuel station, buy a token, drive in and it’s done.

 But it's not quite that simple.
 Sure, if you want something quick and easy, you can go for a basic wash and dry.
 You’ll still have water residue afterwards, but a microfibre cloth kept in the car allows you to wipe the car down and avoid water marks.